scalatra/scalatra-website/guides/views.md

 Scalate includes support for some of the best engines available, such as [SSP][ssp] (similar to ERB), [SCAML][scaml] (a Scala HAML variant), [Mustache][mustache], and [Jade][jade] (another HAML variant).
-Except for Mustache templates, templates are strongly typed, so your compiler can save you time by tellin you when you make a mistake in your views.
+Except for Mustache, templates are strongly typed, so your compiler can save you time by telling you when you make a mistake in your views.

 [ssp]: http://scalate.fusesource.org/documentation/ssp-reference.html
 [scaml]: http://scalate.fusesource.org/documentation/scaml-reference.html